baggepinnen/DynamicAxisWarping.jl/README.md

 dtwplot(a,b, transportcost=1.1)  # Should be almost completely diagnoal
 ```
 You can try a `transportcost < 1` as well, but then it is preferable to make weird alignments and I'm not sure how much sense that would make.

+See also the keyword argument `filterkernel` that allows you to pass an `AbstractMatrix` that is used to filter the cost matrix.
+Low-pass filtering can be used to effectively remove small-scale warping.

 ## Combine with optimal transport